talwat/blog/docs/posts/this-blog.md

 title: "This blog"
 date: "9/11/2022"
 desc: "How I made this blog."
-longDesc: "I made this blog using svelte, an open source javascript framework for building web applications.
-I also utilized sveltekit to complete the website, which is a framework which goes nicely with svelte built on top of vite."
+longDesc: "How I made this blog using svelte, an open source javascript framework, sveltekit, a meta-framework for svelte, and other various programming technologies."
 tags:
     - svelte
     - sveltekit